zetrasystemsq8-beep/Nai_/README.md

 # nai

-Generated with the Flutter Scaffolding Wizard.
+Generated with the Flutter Scaffolding Wizard by zetra company.

 ## What's inside
 - Opinionated theme with Material 3